Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 I say char, some people say car, unlike stud though I'm not changing my ways on this one, I'm on old man dying on a weird hill, deal with it

-It is always 4 bytes (32bits) in size and can be any valid "unicode scalar value" (which is to say, any character in unicode that's not a control character).
+Char is always 4 bytes (32bits) in size and can be any valid "unicode scalar value" (which is to say, any character in unicode that's not a control character).

 In Rust a character is always written between single quotes, whereas string literals are always written between double